RadiusNetworks/scanbeacon-gem/README.md

 # Dependencies
-You must have a BLE112 device plugged in to a USB port, or a Mac, or a Linux machine w/ BlueZ installed.
+To scan for beacons, you must have a Linux machine with BlueZ installed, or a Mac, or a BLE112 device plugged in to a USB port (on Mac or Linux).

+To advertise as a beacon, you must have a Linux machine with BlueZ installed.